journalisttoolbox/journalisttoolbox-front-end/README.md

 ### Setup
 Run `npm install` and `bower install` to download the dependencies.
 ### Running the app
+* (Optional) populate database.
+* Run mongo server using `mongod`.
-Run `grunt serve`to build an uglified version of the app and launch a browser synced with the source files.
+* Run `grunt serve`to build an uglified version of the app and launch a browser synced with the source files.